Growing mushrooms in wooden logs with mushroom dowels

 Shaded and protected from wind

 A good place for mushroom logs is damp, shady and sheltered from wind.
 You should choose a place where the logs can be left for several years.
 Place the logs slightly above the ground and leaves, for example on a few smaller branches or rocks.
+Pre-grown logs can be in direct contact with the soil.
 As long as the rain can wet the logs naturally, they do not need extra care.

 Wait patiently and be ready